-Many residents of Elvetham Heath (near Fleet) and the surrounding area are opposed to the proposal to open a new Lidl foodstore.
+Many residents of Elvetham Heath (near Fleet in Hampshire) and the surrounding area are opposed to the proposal to open a new Lidl foodstore.

 For enquiries please contact admin@rale.org.uk

-The developers of the proposed Lidl at the Elvetham Heath "Gateway" have appealed the Council’s decision to refuse planning permission.
-We have one final chance to tell the Planning Inspectorate why this development is wrong for our community.
+The developers of the proposed Lidl at Elvetham Heath's green gateway have appealed the Council’s decision to refuse planning permission.

 The Calthorpe family owns the land.
 The freehold for the site "Land At, Elvetham Heath Way, Fleet" (Title Number HP800376) is registered to Madaket Limited of 76 Hagley Road, Birmingham B16 8LU.